johannschopplich/nuxt-api-party/docs/guides/caching-strategies.md

 # Caching Strategies

-Effective caching is crucial for building performant applications that minimize network requests while keeping data fresh.
-Nuxt API Party provides two complementary caching mechanisms: **in-memory caching** for rapid data access and **browser HTTP caching** for persistent storage across sessions.

-Understanding these caching strategies helps you optimize application performance while ensuring users see up-to-date information when needed.
+Nuxt API Party caches in two places: in memory, which is fast and lives for the page, and in the browser's HTTP cache, which survives reloads.
+They complement each other, and the `cache` option picks between them.

 ## In-Memory Caching